stevenwcarter/eds-rs-react/README.md

 To better demonstrate the capabilities of the tool, I've quickly stood up a prototype hotel/room browsing experience that is based completely off data within a spreadsheet.
+Please see the [Demo Site](https://eds-rs-2025.javapl.us/) linked here or above.
-A small typeahead example is also included, which reads from a spreadsheet containing 10,000 fictitious records, and returns those which match the search string entered.
+A small typeahead example is also included, which reads from a spreadsheet containing 10,000 fictitious records, and returns just the email address column for those which match the search string entered (demonstrating search, sorting, and limiting fields).

-I'll continue to develop this experience over the next few weeks, but this experience is only meant to demonstrate the capabilities of the service.
+Styling on the demo site is currently _very_ rough.
+I'll continue to develop the experience over the next few weeks, but this experience is only meant to demonstrate the capabilities of the service.
 The true submission for Rockstar is the service itself, which will be open-sourced for anyone to deploy themselves in the next few weeks (and is feature complete).

 [queries.ts](src/queries.ts) - this file contains the GraphQL searches which utilize the service.
 I didn't abstract these, to better demonstrate the ease-of-use of the tool.
 With further